graynada/GeminiLED/README.md

 # GeminiLED
 Exclusively for the Planet Computer Gemini PDA to utilise the 5 notification LEDs

-Original version will flash centre LED for notifications colours as follows:
+Original version will light each of the 5 centre LED for notifications colours as follows:

 Viber - magenta
 WhatsApp - green